 What is the difference between a Deed of Trust and a Warranty or Quit Claim Deed?

-A warranty deed or a quit claim deed is executed and recorded at the time of sale thereby placing title to the property purchased in they buyer’s name.
-Also, a quit claim deed may be executed whenever a person or entity on the title is removed or added.
+A warranty deed or a quitclaim deed is executed and recorded at the time of sale thereby placing title to the property purchased in the buyer’s name.
+Also, a quitclaim deed may be executed whenever a person or entity on the title is removed or added.

 Why do I have to pay a fee?
 I pay property taxes?

 The Public Trustee Office is funded by user fees.
 No tax money is used by this office.
 Fees for this office are defined in C.R.S.
 38-37-101(1).

 Why can’t I get my recording information immediately?

 The Public Trustee’s Office has a process whereby Release of Deeds of Trust are reviewed, checked for accuracy, and executed (signed by an officer of this office).
 These releases are then sent to the Clerk and Recorder for recording.

 Why do you need to see the original note?
 Can’t I give you a copy or have the lender sign a statement?